bbauska/W3Cx-5of5/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch2-5-2">2.5.2 A warning about the DOM API</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-The DOM and the DOM API can be cumbersome and complicated.
-There are many methods and properties for manipulating the DOM tree, that are not &quot;very JavaScript&quot;.
+<p>The DOM and the DOM API can be cumbersome and complicated.
+There are
+many methods and properties for manipulating the DOM tree, that are not &quot;very JavaScript&quot;.
 There are historical reasons for this: the DOM wasn't designed exclusively for JavaScript.
-Rather, it tries to define a language-neutral interface that can be used in other systems as well --- not just HTML but also XML, which is a generic data format with an HTML-like syntax.
+Rather, it tries to define a language-neutral interface that can be used in other systems as well --- not just HTML but also XML, which is a generic data format with an HTML-like syntax.</p>

-HTML5 made some additions that are not in the DOM API but which greatly help the JavaScript programmer (we&apos;ll see this in a minute with the &quot;selector API&quot;, for example).
+<p>HTML5 made some additions that are not in the DOM API but which greatly
+help the JavaScript programmer (we&apos;ll see this in a minute with the &quot;selector API&quot;, for example).</p>

-So, we&apos;ve decided to focus on only 20% of the DOM API and on the selector API (for selecting elements in the DOM).
-These are the most useful parts and it will give you enough knowledge to solve nearly every problem where you need to manipulate the DOM.
+<p>So, we&apos;ve decided to focus on only 20% of the DOM API and on the
+selector API (for selecting elements in the DOM).
+These are the most useful parts and it will give you enough knowledge to solve nearly every problem where you need to manipulate the DOM.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 228.
 (10) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">